 - File your FAFSA as soon as you can, beginning October 1 the year before you start college.

-If you are a Pennsylvania resident, it is important that you complete your FASFA before May 1 to be considered for the PA state grant.
+Filling out the FAFSA is one of the most important steps you and your family can take to pay for college.
+If you are a Pennsylvania resident, it is important that you complete your FAFSA before May 1 to be considered for the PA State Grant.

 - The FAFSA calculates your cost of attendance (COA) for each school you’re interested in.